 Not only are companies struggling to hire the machine learning and data science talent needed to stay competitive, but the process is time-consuming, inconsistent, and impossible to scale.
 As a result, most companies are unable to build their data teams and are ill-equipped for the data-driven era.

 AdaptiLab is building a suite of services designed to help companies acquire quality talent.
 These include machine-learning driven automated technical screening, background-blind candidate sourcing, and industry-focused talent development and upskilling.

 Modern solutions and methods for teaching machine learning engineering focus on theory rather than practical application.
 Software engineers lack the opportunity to easily gain valuable machine learning skills needed to thrive in the data-driven era.
 A lot of developers already have the foundation required to learn machine learning, but advanced academic programs and courses don’t focus on the practical skills required for the majority of machine learning projects in industry.

 The Educative course is designed to teach engineers how to utilize industry standard Python frameworks manipulating and processing data: NumPy, pandas, scikit-learn, and Tensorflow.

-Check out AdaptiLab’s & Educative’s Machine learning for software engineers courses.
-These text-based courses are easy to skim and feature live coding environments, making learning quick and efficient.
+Check out Zero to Hero in Python for Machine Learning These text-based courses are easy to skim and feature live coding environments, making learning quick and efficient.

 James and Allen believe within the next 5-10 years, a regular full stack engineer will be expected to be able to work with data in the same way that they’re currently working with web frameworks.
 With machine learning being at the core of what the world economic forum is calling the 4th industrial revolution, it will need to become a part of every engineer’s vocabulary.